Ionhour Docs

 7. Save.

-Ionhour generates a unique ping URL for your check.
+Ionhour generates a unique ping URL for your job.
 Copy it — you'll use it in the next step.

 Send Your First Heartbeat